antofon/100-days-of-code/r2-log.md

 ### R2D89-91: May 12 - May 14 2018, Saturday - Monday
 Completed Lessons 15 - 20 (Part 2) for Udacity's FEND program.
 Completed Git tutorials, moved on to the DOM and JavaScript/jQuery.

+### R2D92-95: May 20 - May 23 2018, Sunday - Wednesday
+Worked on Part 3 of Udacity's FEND program (Lessons 1 & 2).
+Worked a great deal on Memory Game for Part 2.
+Figuring out game logic, coded basic HTML strucutre, no styling just yet.